wtberry/NameClassifier/README.md

 # Name Classifier Module/Class

-This module (class) is a NameClassifier class, and it classifies if a person's name string is Japanese or not.
-It's based on Naive Bayes algorithm, impletented with scikit-learn package.
+This module (class) is a NameClassifier class, and it classifies where a person's name originated from.
+Naive Bayes algorithm is used and impletented with scikit-learn package.
 It's still in a development / prototyping phase, and might have some error / bug.

 ## Dependencies